clwsec/LearningPython/README.md

 # LearningPython
-Here are some codes when I was learning python
+Here are some codes when I was learning python.